 It is against the law to touch or disturb a sea turtle, and local authorities enforce this law with great pride.
 In fact, you’ll probably run into police tape that has been erected around sleeping turtles to keep a safe perimeter for the gentle giants.
 And you should alert the lifeguard if you’re the first person to see a sea turtle on the beach.
 The lifeguard will thank you before putting up the protective perimeter in order to allow the turtle to rest undisturbed.

 Hawaiian locals view the sea turtles as a part of their Ohana which means family or home.
 Act with Aloha, respect the turtles and help protect the Hawaiian Ohana by obeying this state law.

 You can spot turtles on every island in Hawaii.
-Here are some suggestions broken down by island.
+Here are some suggestions are broken down by the island.